Tuesday, November 29, 2022

 Another Mathew Brady photograph

 [2] Kershner, Jim.
 “Famous Rockwell painting created for Spokane bank in ’60s.”
 The Spokesman Review.
-Retrieved November 3, 2017 from http://www.spokesman.com/stories/2011/feb/20/banking-on-abe/ [Of note: Rockwell based several of these paintings on Carl Sandburg’s 1954 definitive biography of Lincoln: Abraham Lincoln: The Prairie Years and The War Years (Harcourt Brace & World, Inc., New York City, NY) – a condensed version of Sandberg’s Pulitzer Prize-winning, six-volume work by the same title.]
+Retrieved November 3, 2017 from http://www.spokesman.com/stories/2011/feb/20/banking-on-abe/ [Of note: Rockwell based several of these paintings on Carl Sandburg’s 1954 definitive biography of Lincoln: Abraham Lincoln: The Prairie Years and The War Years (Harcourt Brace & World, Inc., New York City, NY).]

 [3] Bialk, Elisa.
 “Mr. Lincoln for the Defense.”
 Saturday Evening Post – February 10, 1962. pp. 24-25.